jab/bidict/docs/learning-from-bidict.rst

-It's super cool when you find a way to bend Python's syntax to support new use cases like this that stll feel like they fit well into the language, especially given that Python (wisely) limits how much you can customize its syntax.
+It's super cool when you find a way to bend Python's syntax to support new use cases like this that still feel like they fit well into the language, especially given that Python (wisely) limits how much you can customize its syntax.